jaanekaraster/30-day-map-challenge-24/README.md

 ## Day 8: HDX
 ![Reach of the Rupee](https://jaanekaraster.github.io/30-day-map-challenge-24/day8_hdx/day8_hdx.png)

+Ever wondered how accessible cash is across India?
+These maps give us a detailed look at financial access and the demand on each ATM across India’s cities.

 I promised myself that I would do something easy for this one because I was tired after Day 7’s pseudocartography exercise, but again this became a demonstration of something new.

 Browsing through the data on HDX, I looked for something fairly straightforward in a geography I was familiar with.
 I settled on ATM data in India, and had the idea to visualize accessibility to cash throughout the country.
 But this couldn’t be just a simple points-on-a-map effort, no. It would be cooler to normalize the data by population to get a more accurate and granular picture of accessibility in each area.
 This means: Kontur population data!